hspoluektova/100-days-of-code/r1-log.md

 ### R1D2
 Not very productive, but I did my best!
 Worked under google oauth2 authorization.
 Wrote methods on backend for exchanging authorization code and implemented frontenf part which receives code from google and send it to backend

+### R1D3
+Debugged google oauth2.
+Don't know why, but fiddler does not capture all traffic from my pc, only from edge browser.
+It is weird.
+Proxy settings seems to be right.